aavanir/cse15l-lab-reports/index.md

 ## Remotely Connecting

 1. Open the terminal in VScode.
 This can be done by opening VScode and going to "view" in the top left corner of your Mac.
-Then, click "view" and you should be able to open the terminal.
+Then, click "view" and you should be able to open the terminal

 2. Type in the command ```ssh cs15lsp23dd@ieng6.ucsd.edu```.
 However, you will have to replace "dd" with the letters in your course-specific account.
 I typed in the command ```ssh cs15lsp23dd@ieng6.ucsd.edu``` because the letters in my course-specific account were "dd". ![Image](Screen Shot 2023-04-10 at 3.31.29 PM.png) As you can see in the screenshot, under the heading "Additional Accounts", the letters for my course-specific account were the letters where the dashes are in "cs15lsp23--" on the button text.